 Can companies really define great business writing?
 Surely it’s got to be different for each company?

-Let me answer the second point first.
-You’re right: one size will not fit all.
+FT: Let me answer the second point first.
+It’s true that ‘one size won’t fit all’.
 The English you use will have to be tailored to your readers.
 It’s a key point.
 To succeed you need to write the words that your readers want and need to see.
 It may sound obvious but companies so often don’t do it!